2023 Warwick First Lady Red Cabernet Sauvignon

 Description

-Close to Stellenbosch, on the way to Paarl lies Warwick Estate .
-This wine estate has a long history that dates back to the year 1791.
-In the period between 1791 and 1920 it had a different name and was called "Good Succes".
-This name was changed by the then owner Alexander Gordon to Warwick after the Warwickshire regiment in which he served.
-In 1964 Stan and Norma Ratcliffe bought the estate and started planting Cabernet Sauvignon.
-At that time they sold the grapes and did not use them for their own production, although Norma wanted to.
-She studied winemaking and a wine cellar was built.
-The first Vintage of Warwick was 1984.
-For several years now Stan and Norma's son Mike has been at the helm of the company.
-He is assisted by winemaker Louis Nel.
+Near Stellenbosch, on the road to Paarl, lies Warwick Estate .
+This winery has a long history, dating back to 1791.
+Between 1791 and 1920, it was renamed "Good Success."
+This name was changed to Warwick by then-owner Alexander Gordon, after the Warwickshire regiment in which he served.
+In 1964, Stan and Norma Ratcliffe purchased the estate and began planting Cabernet Sauvignon.
+At that time, they sold the grapes and did not use them for their own production, despite Norma's desire to do so.
+She studied winemaking, and a cellar was built.
+Warwick's first vintage was 1984.
+For several years now, Stan and Norma's son, Mike, has been at the helm of the company, assisted by winemaker Louis Nel.

-The Warwick vineyards are located in Stellenbosch and are almost all found on the foothills of the Simonsberg.
-The altitude of the vineyards varies from 240 to 360 meters above sea level.
-This is ideal for viticulture, because the grapes then benefit from the cooling effect of the altitude.
-The grapes are picked at optimum ripeness.
-After destemming, the skin maceration and alcoholic fermentation start.
-The wine is then matured for 17 months in oak barrels.
-No new oak is used in order to preserve the fruity character of the wine.
-The wines of Warwick are organically produced (not certified), which means that no artificial fertilizers, chemical pesticides or pesticides such as herbicides are used.
-At Warwick they go one step further and the harvest and pruning activities are determined by the positions of the sun and moon.
+Warwick's vineyards are located in Stellenbosch and are almost all found in the foothills of the Simonsberg Mountains.
+The vineyards' altitude ranges from 240 to 360 meters above sea level.
+This is ideal for viticulture, as the grapes benefit from the cooling effect of the altitude.
+The grapes are harvested at optimal ripeness.
+After destemming, skin maceration and alcoholic fermentation begin.
+The wine is then aged for 17 months in oak barrels.
+No new oak is used to preserve the wine's fruity character.
+Warwick wines are organically produced (not certified), meaning no artificial fertilizers, chemical pesticides, or herbicides are used.
+At Warwick, they take things a step further and use the sun and moon to determine harvesting and pruning schedules.

 Taste: Beautiful full mouth with ripe tannins and flavors of coffee and cherries with a firm aftertaste.